rackerlabs/support-how-to/content/how-to/rackspace-email/configure-a-renamed-email-address-for-iphone-ios/index.md

    within minutes, depending on the number of items.

 **Note:** If you have a large mailbox, it might take longer before the email appears.
-Please wait at least 15 minutes before troubleshooting.
+Wait at least 15 minutes before troubleshooting.